graphology/graphology/docs/standard-library/cores.md

 ### kCrust

 Returns the k-crust subgraph.
-K-Crust subgraph is the maximal connected subgraph containing nodes with less than k degree.
+The k-crust subgraph is the maximal connected subgraph containing nodes with less than k degree.

 ```js
 import kCrust from 'graphology-cores/kCrust';